Giving Hope, Changing Lives

 Through the Process the Bishop aimed to bring together the combined energy, resources and wisdom of the city’s key organisations and leaders to address fundamental social and economic issues in the city in order to improve opportunities and aspirations for all and especially those who are most disadvantaged.

-Here is a copy of the White Paper, Making Birmingham an Inclusive City, containing the final recommendations from the Birmingham Social Inclusion Process, Giving Hope Changing Lives.
+Read the White Paper, Making Birmingham an Inclusive City, containing the final recommendations from the Birmingham Social Inclusion Process, Giving Hope Changing Lives.

 The University's role in the Social Inclusion Process